 The prices of dental treatment in countries such as the USA, the UK, Canada, Australia, and New Zealand are through the roof.
 However, we have a solution to this problem – dental tourism.

-Dental treatments are provided in popular dental tourism destinations at 50-80% lower price and that too with the same quality of care!
+Dental treatments are provided in popular dental tourism destinations at 50-80% lower prices with the same quality of care!

 Let’s see the prices of dental veneers in some of these countries: